renatoasilva/gilded-rose-kata/README.md

 ### Coverage

-Currently coverage is around 97% for line and 94% for method.
+Currently the tests cover around 97% for line and 94% for method coverages.

 ## Considerations